Alcohol - Know Your Limits

 There's no guaranteed safe level of drinking, but if you drink less than the recommended daily limits, the risks of harming your health are low.

-Anyone who regularly drinks increases their risk of developing health problems such as liver problems, reduced fertility, high blood pressure, increased risk of various cancers and heart attack are some of the numerous harmful effects of regularly drinking more than the recommended levels.
+Anyone who regularly drinks increases their risk of developing health problems such as liver problems, reduced fertility, high blood pressure, increased risk of various cancers, stroke, heart attack and dementia.

 What is one unit?

 - Men and women are advised not to drink more than 14 units a week on a regular basis